Latest SeedProd News

 How to build a SaaS waitlist?

-To build a SaaS waitlist, create a landing page with a clear headline, a signup form, and a short overview of your product.
-Offer perks like early access or discounts.
-Then share the page through email and social media to grow your list.
+Create a landing page with a headline, form, and early access offer.
+Then promote it through email and social channels to grow your list before launch.

 How do you grow a waitlist?